serigra/Webpage_Quarto/README.md

-# Instructions
+# Tipps & Tricks

-## Styles, Fonts and Colors
+## Layout, Fonts and Colors

-Über .css Files kann die Website und jede Subsite beliebig angepasst/ formattiert werden.
+The website and each subsite can be customised/formatted as required using .css files as well as the .ejs (embedded java script files).

-- für "**HOME**"-Page: im root folder im File "styles.css"" können title, subtitles etc. formatiert werden.
+- **HOME**-subpage: in the root folder in the file ‘styles.css’’ title, subtitles etc. can be formatted.
-- für "**ABOUT**"-Page: separates .css-File: "about/styles_about.css" --> muss ebenfalls im about.qmd file mit `css: styles_about.css` referenziert werden.
+- **ABOUT**-subpage: separate .css file: ‘about/styles_about.css’ --> must also be referenced in the about.qmd file with `css: styles_about.css`.
-- "**PUBLICATIONS**":
+- **PUBLICATIONS**-subpage:
     - on this site, all publications are listed based on a "listing"-layout, as defined in the yaml-header.
-Instead of using one of the three build in type of listings, I used customized display of the items, which is defined in the publications/_ejs/publications.ejs (ejs = embedded java script).
-Here you arrange the displayed items (title, author, journal, URL Link, image, etc.) according to your own needs.
-It is important to refer to the .ejs file in the index.qmd file using `template: _ejs/publications.ejs` in the yaml-header under `listing`.
+Instead of using one of the three build in type of listings, I used customized display of the items .ejs files (ejs = embedded java script).
+See more below.
     - the style, fonts and colors of the listing page are defined in the `publications/styles_publications.css` file.
     - the style, fonts and colors of the individual sites of each publication (i.e. abstracts), are defined in `styles_publications_individual.css`

-## Page Layout/ Widths of Columns

-- in "_quarto.yml": see `grid:` with `sidebar-width: 200px` etc.

 ## Listing Layout (Publications, Talks)